 Reference: Chapter in Textbook given to participants.
+Also: https://gsl.net/nf4rc/2019/SettingUpWINLINKWithoutInternet.pdf

 Analysis: This was a surprising failure.
-Neither Team 1, Team 2 or FARPOC completed this task, despite explicit explanation in pre-conference email as well as printed instructions in a textbook handed to every participant upon arrival.
+Neither Team 1, Team 2 or FARPOC completed this task (creating a winlink authorization completely by radio), despite explicit explanation in pre-conference email as well as printed instructions in a textbook handed to every participant upon arrival.
 The procedure takes only 2 connections to WINLINK and can be completed in less than 5 minutes in a disaster field.
-It is unclear why this was not accomplished.
+Leadership should work to have this practiced in the coming year.

-Objective: Discovering gateway frequencies
+Objective: Discovering gateway frequencies (S)